kyyberi/dxdoctor/pages/services.md

 * Project managers

-The online material is intended to be watched before the online couching sessions.
-After the team has been able to learn online, it's time for couching online.
+The online material is intended to be watched before the online coaching sessions.
+After the team has been able to learn online, it's time for coaching online.

 **In the online video material participants will learn:**